Kyle Drennen is the Senior News Analyst for MRC

 In 2009, he captured the infamous comment from then-Newsweek editor Evan Thomas comparing President Obama to God.
 Later that same year, he exposed for MSNBC deceptively editing video footage of a Tea Party rally to conceal the racial identity of an African American participant, forcing the liberal network to respond to criticism and explain its actions.

 His media analysis has been cited by nationally syndicated radio hosts Rush Limbaugh and Mark Levin, as well as media outlets including Fox News, The Washington Post, The Wall Street Journal’s WSJ.com, The Washington Times, Washington Examiner, Politico, National Review, among others.

 Kyle joined the MRC in 2007 after graduating from Providence College with a Bachelor of Arts degree in history and political science.
+Prior to that, he interned at the MRC in the summer of 2005.
 He lives in Northern Virginia and can be contacted via email at email@example.com.